Kristan Higgins

 Kristan Higgins is an American writer.
 She is a New York Times, USA Today, Wall Street Journal, and Publishers Weekly bestselling American author of humorous contemporary romance.
 She is a three-time winner of Romance Writers of America's RITA Award and a five-time nominee for the Kirkus Prize for Best Work of Fiction.

 Biography

 Higgins is from Durham, Connecticut.
 Before writing, she worked in advertising and public relations.
 She lives with her firefighter husband and two children in Connecticut.
-She holds a BA in English from the College of the Holy Cross.
+She graduated from the College of the Holy Cross with a Bachelor of Arts in English literature.